-These Hotel Copywriting Mistakes Could Cost You Bookings
+These 5 Hotel Copywriting Mistakes Could Be Costing You Bookings

-Are your website conversion rates making you cringe?
+Do your website conversion rates make you cringe?
+Are your paid ads barely pulling their weight?
 You could be losing bookings because of common hotel copywriting mistakes.

-Let's take a look a few common hotel copywriting mistakes and how to correct them.
+Let's take a look a few common hotel copywriting mistakes and most importantly, how to fix them.

 #1 - Spelling errors and inconsistent grammar

 Websites full of errors and inconsistent grammar are a total turn-off.
-Even little spelling mistakes can stand out to discerning bookers, meeting planners, and travel agents.
+Even little spelling mistakes can stand out to discerning guests, meeting planners, and travel agents.

 #2 - Fluffy, meaningless adjectives

 Not to worry, that means you have a better chance of standing out by focusing on compelling copy instead.
 Paint a truer picture of your location by tying it to a well-known point of interest or iconic neighborhood.
-Try to evoke the five senses when you describe your food & beverage offering, architectural design, or event spaces.
+Evoke the five senses when you describe your food & beverage offering, architectural design, or event spaces.
+Help the reader place themselves in your property.

 #3 - Zero personality